July 18, a hard day but a good last full day out on the trail.

 We awoke early, recuperating from the sand storms and readied to leave.
 That day's itinerary included 10 miles through Island Pass, Thousand Island Lake, and Garnet Lake.
 So a beautiful and hard day for sure.

 As we headed up Island Pass I contemplated what was to come in my life, 11th grade and new perspectives.
 I enjoyed planning for the new school year.
 We made our way through grass fields and pines.
 Thousand Island Lake soon came into view and the mountains surrounding it.
 We took a break and I took a bunch of pictures, because I just loved that area and the peak above.
 Thousand Island Lake did indeed, have a bunch of islands.
 It was beautiful in its complexity.
-We passed large groups of people and the trail meandered over flatlands and rolling hills near stream and little ponds.
+We passed large groups of people and the trail meandered over flatlands and rolling hills near streams and little ponds.
 Another break was in store so we stopped and relaxed and huddled from the cold.

 We soon continued on and made our way to Garnet Lake.
 We were very tired by then so we stopped and rested near the lake.
 My dad fell asleep while I relaxed.
 Then we crossed a beautiful bridge and... got lost.
 We took a wrong turn and headed down a steep, rocky chute.
 Thankfully we encountered some fishermen and they told us that this wasn't the JMT.
 We turned around and crossed rock slabs, but we soon found the trail again.
 It circumnavigated the lake and then switchbacked up the hillside as we took it easy and met some pretty cool people.